Soumen044/Object-Detection-Car-ESP32-Android/docs/types_of_obstacles.markdown

 - Ensuring accurate detection in noisy environments (e.g., multiple sound sources).
 - Maintaining sensor reliability across varying temperatures and humidity.

 The car’s obstacle detection system, powered by the HC-SR04 sensor, addresses these categories by measuring distances every second and triggering avoidance actions (reversing for 500 ms and stopping) when obstacles are within 60 cm.
-For detailed sensor operation, see [sensor_detection.md](sensor_detection.md).
+For detailed sensor operation, see [Sensor Detection](sensor_detection.markdown).